-A veteran's income and the amount of pension in which they are due are linked together.
-For the Housebound and Aid & Attendance benefits, the VA decides the Maximum Annual Pension Rate (MAPR) that any veteran can receive.
-The veteran's actual payments are calculated by subtracting their income from the MAPR.
-For example, as of 2018, the maximum pension for Aid and Attendance for an elderly veteran is $21,962.
-If the veteran's annual income is $12,000, he / she would receive $9,962 in pension benefits.
-Make note, if one’s income is higher than the MAPR, one may still qualify for benefits.
+A veteran’s income and the amount of pension he or she is due are linked.
+The VA decides the Maximum Annual Pension Rate (MAPR) that any veteran can receive for pensions with or without the Housebound or Aid & Attendance benefit.
+However, the veteran’s actual payments are calculated by subtracting their income from the MAPR.
+For example, as of 2022, the maximum pension for an elderly veteran who qualifies for Aid and Attendance and has no dependents is $24,610.
+If the veteran’s annual income is $12,000, he or she would receive $12,610 in benefits.
+Make note, that if one’s income is higher than the MAPR, one may still qualify for benefits.
 This is because unreimbursed medical expenses that are over 5% of one’s MAPR can be deducted from one’s income.

 |Family Status||Housebound||Aid & Attendance|

-A third new VA rule, also effective 10/18/18 is equally important to mention since income is now also tied to one’s net worth.
+A third VA rule is equally important to mention since income is tied to one’s net worth.
 This is a 36-month look back rule from the date of one’s pension application.
 In simple terms, one’s past asset transfers are reviewed for the 36-months immediately preceding one’s application.
-This is to ensure that the applicant has not given away assets or sold them for less than they are worth in order to meet the VA’s new net worth rule.
-If one is found to have violated this rule, there will be a period of VA pension ineligibility.
-Please note: Asset transfers made before the effective date of this rule, 10/18/18, will not be in violation of the look back period.
+This is to ensure that the applicant has not given away assets or sold them for less than they are worth in order to meet the VA’s net worth rule.
+If one is found to have violated this rule, there will be a period of VA pension ineligibility of up to 5 years.

 How the VA defines income when it comes to the veteran’s benefit is different from how the IRS defines Adjusted Gross Income or Medicaid calculates Countable Income.
 In VA-speak, income used to calculate a pension benefit amount is called IVAP or Income for VA Purposes.